 She established Brave Bold Drama in 2013 and became a freelance drama practitioner, delivering workshops initially in children’s centres, schools and care homes.

 In 2015 Brave Bold Drama became a theatre company and has been a registered Community Interest Company since 2017.
 Gill writes music for the company’s productions and is instrumental in devising new work.
-She also develops Brave Bold Drama’s community and education outreach.
-She also works as a composer and musician, working as an Associate Artist for Bath-based Kilter Theatre Company.
+She develops Brave Bold Drama’s community and education outreach.

-Paul is an award-winning Actor/Deviser & Singer based in Bristol who hails from Dorset.
-He has worked extensively as an Actor over the past few years featuring in classical, new writing and devised theatre productions accompanying his facilitation work in Drama & Singing.
-As a Workshop Facilitator, he specialises in devising alongside adults with learning disabilities.
-In addition to this he also works alongside the European Representative of Rail Events™, as part of the production team which assist in staging 'The Polar Express™' Train Ride on railways throughout the UK at Christmas.
+Paul is an award-winning actor/deviser & singer.
+He has worked extensively as an actor over the past few years featuring in classical, new writing and devised theatre productions accompanying his facilitation work in drama & singing.
+As a workshop facilitator, he specialises in devising work for adults with learning disabilities.

 Paul co-devises with the company and managed the tours of many Brave Bold Drama productions including Alf the Highwayman (2016), George & the Flight of the Imaginees (2017), Sticky Ends: the spooky edition (2018) and Wonderland (2019).
 Paul also makes theatre in his home county of Dorset as Frenetic Fox Theatre.